 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the current offer!

-RECIPE FOR POT ROAST IN THE CROCK POT
+HOW TO COOK POT ROAST IN THE CROCK POT

 Step 1.
-Place half the potatoes and carrots in the bottom of the slow cooker.
+Place half of the potatoes and carrots in the bottom of the slow cooker.
 (If you’re in the market for a slow cooker, this one is highly recommended.)

 Step 2.
 Next, place the chuck roast on top of the vegetables.
-(There is no need to sear the meat first!)
+There is no need to sear the meat first!

 Step 3.
 Place the remaining vegetables on top of and around the chuck roast.